cloudflare/cloudflare-docs/content/workers/runtime-apis/tcp-sockets.md

 ---
 pcx_content_type: configuration
-title: Connect (TCP Socket API)
+title: TCP Sockets
 weight: 4
 ---

-# connect()
+# TCP Sockets

-The Workers runtime provides an API, `connect()`, for creating a outbound [TCP connections](https://www.cloudflare.com/learning/ddos/glossary/tcp-ip/) from Workers.
-It returns a TCP socket, with both a [readable](/workers/runtime-apis/streams/readablestream/) and [writable](/workers/runtime-apis/streams/writablestream/) stream of data, allowing you to read and write data on an ongoing basis, as long as the connection remains open.
+The Workers runtime provides the `connect()` API for creating a outbound [TCP connections](https://www.cloudflare.com/learning/ddos/glossary/tcp-ip/) from Workers.

-Many application-layer protocols are built on top of TCP, and require an underlying TCP socket API in order to work, including SSH, MQTT, SMTP, FTP, IRC, and most database wire protocols including MySQL, PostgreSQL, MongoDB and more. `connect()` is the lower-level API that allows these protocols to work on Cloudflare Workers.
+Many application-layer protocols are built on top of TCP, and require an underlying TCP socket API in order to work, including SSH, MQTT, SMTP, FTP, IRC, and most database wire protocols including MySQL, PostgreSQL, MongoDB and more.

+## `connect()`

+The `connect()` function returns a TCP socket, with both a [readable](/workers/runtime-apis/streams/readablestream/) and [writable](/workers/runtime-apis/streams/writablestream/) stream of data, allowing you to read and write data on an ongoing basis, as long as the connection remains open.

 `connect()` is provided as a [Runtime API](/workers/runtime-apis/), and is accessed by importing the `connect` function from `cloudflare:sockets`, akin to how one imports built-in modules in Node.js.
 A simple example of creating a TCP socket, writing to it, and returning the readable side of the socket as a response, is shown below: